urbushey/2025-nyc-mayoral-primary/index.md

 </details>

-# Deep Research Prompt to help choose your candidates for mayor
+# My 2025 NYC Mayoral Primary Ballot (Deep Research Prompt)
 The goal of the prompt below is to allow you to quickly and easily find a slate of ranked choice candidates that expresses your political preferences.

 ![Turn on Deep Research on ChatGPT](chatgpt.gif)